yilmazbingo/algorithm-solutions-in-python/graphs/network-time-delay/graph.md

+## Greedy algorithm
+Diskstra algorithm is a greedy algorithm which an approach to solve the optimization problem. greedy method only applies when we are working with optimization problems which are looking for the max or min possible value.
+- Dijkstra algorithm can be applied to graphs that are directed and weighted. it solves what is the shortest distance from a given to every other node.

 E for edges, V total vertices

 - In a complete graph, every pair of vertices is connected by an edge.
 So the number of edges is just the number of pairs of vertices.